Pest Control on Campus

-Applications of aerosols / gas, or particulate pesticides CANNOT be accomplished while the area is occupied.
-This is a violation of State, and EPA/OSHA
+Applications of aerosols / gas, or particulate pesticides CANNOT be accomplished while the room/area is occupied.
+To do so is a violation of State,

-regulation.
-If the pest problem in the area is that significant, a time and date will
+and EPA/OSHA regulation.
+If the pest problem in the area is significant, a time and

 Notification of intent to apply pesticides